First Time Login

-Gayle Carston's childhood growing up in Petaluma was similar to that of her friends, with some interesting twists: she regularly went to job sites with her dad, a successful general contractor, and was able to drive dump trucks, forklifts, and “lots of pick up trucks,” says Gayle.
-On the other weekends, she modeled in fashion shows with her mother and in 1968 was a debutante in New York.
+Gayle Carston's childhood growing up in Petaluma was similar to that of her friends, with some interesting twists: she regularly went to job sites with her dad, a successful general contractor, and was able to drive dump trucks, forklifts and “lots of pick up trucks,” says Gayle.
+On the weekends, she modeled in fashion shows with her mother and in 1968 was a debutante in New York.

 Her experiences were varied thanks to her parents who laid the foundation for a lifetime of philanthropy and community service, much of which has benefitted Sonoma State University.

 Gayle attended local schools, eventually marrying her high school boyfriend and going to work for Fostmeier Construction, her dad’s company.
 It was at this point she enrolled at Sonoma State “College" where she had a strong family connection as her dad’s company constructed several of the buildings on campus including the Student Health Center, the art building and the Children’s School.